13.5. Magic, trick or physics?#

 The following aspects of Nature of Science can be clarified based on discussing these questions.
 See also the introduction on NoS.

-Curiosity is a key driving force for scientists.
+1. Curiosity is a key driving force for scientists.
 If they don’t understand something, they don’t become disappointed but interested and excited.

-To explain what you don’t understand, you use knowledge you already have.
+2. If you need to explain something you don’t understand, you start by using knowledge you already have.
 Scientists do the same.
-For example, because you know water as a clear liquid whose color and quantity do not change easily, you probably did not find the first event surprising.
-There was nothing to explain there, but later on suddenly there was.
-The explanation you came up with is based on knowledge and experience, but also on your creativity and imagination.
-Scientists also use creativity and imagination when inventing explanations!
+For example, water is a clear liquid whose color and quantity do not change on their own.
+So you probably did not find the first event surprising.
+There was nothing to explain, what happened fit in with what you already knew.

 Physics background#